express-in-code-game/excode-design/README.md

   - those who lose, can observe remaining games
   - the tourney continues, someone wins and earns their bragging rights, can talk trash until the next tourney

-#### the big picture behind using programming language for the game
+#### the bigger picture behind using programming language for the game

 - building is developing a language, sciences have evolving set of words(terms) and meaning expressed with that vocabulary
 - it's sort of a libabry of functions, where some become deprecated  and new are added